scottefein/the-happiness-manifesto/README.md

     - We value openness, sharing, and collaboration over credentials and barriers
     - We value an environment conducive to all levels of experience, over exclusivity and elitism
     - We value respect, understanding, and tolerance towards all in my community, over pure meritocracy
-    - I welcome and respect new ideas and new ways of solving problems
+    - We value and welcome new ideas and new ways of solving problems over "how we've always done things"